 *To be eligible for student prices, participants must provide proof of their full-time student status for the current academic year.
 Our standard policy is to provide all full-time students, be they Undergraduates or Masters students, access to student participation rates.
 Part-time master and doctoral students who are also currently employed will however, be allocated academic status.

 Fees are subject to VAT (applied at the current Italian rate of 22%).
 Under current EU fiscal regulations, VAT will not however applied to companies, Institutions or Universities providing a valid tax registration number.

 The number of participants is limited to 8.
 Places will be allocated on a first come, first serve basis.
 The course will be officially confirmed, when at least 5 individuals are enrolled.

 Course fees cover: teaching materials (handouts, Stata do files and datasets to used during the course) and a temporary licence of Stata valid for 30 days from the beginning of the training course.

-Due to the current COVID-19 situation, the 2020 edition of this Training Course will now be offered ONLINE, on a part-time basis from the 16th to the 31st July 2020.
+The 2023 edition of this Training Course will now be offered ONLINE, on a part-time basis on the 26th-27th of January and 2nd-3rd of February.